Peilong/peilong-website/content/courses/cs363/software.md

 A laptop with at least 4GB of RAM and 20 GB of disk space is required for this course.

-## Setup SEED Lab Environment:
-Install SEED VM lab environment on your own laptop: [tutorial](https://github.com/seed-labs/seed-labs/blob/master/manuals/vm/seedvm-manual.md).

 ## All SEED Labs:
 Access all SEED labs from: [link](https://seedsecuritylabs.org/Labs_20.04/).

+## Option 1 (Recommended): Setup SEED VM on Google Cloud Platform:
+A GCP setup guide can be found on Canvas.

+## Option 2: Setup SEED VM on Virtualbox:
+Install SEED VM lab environment on your own laptop: [tutorial](https://github.com/seed-labs/seed-labs/blob/master/manuals/vm/seedvm-manual.md).